paritytech/scale-encode/README.md

 use scale_encode::EncodeAsType;
 use scale_info::{PortableRegistry, TypeInfo};

-// We are comonly provided type information, but for our examples we construct type info from
+// We are commonly provided type information, but for our examples we construct type info from
 // any type that implements `TypeInfo`. fn get_type_info<T: TypeInfo + 'static>() -> (u32, PortableRegistry) {
     let m = scale_info::MetaType::new::<T>();
     let mut types = scale_info::Registry::new();
     let ty = types.register_type(&m);
     let portable_registry: PortableRegistry = types.into();
-    (ty.id(), portable_registry)
+    (ty.id, portable_registry)
 }

 // Encode the left value via EncodeAsType into the shape of the right value.